What Is Blockchain Technology? A Complete Guide to Blockchain and Cryptocurrency

 The blockchain is a distributed public ledger and Internet-based computer network.
 Every computer on it is called a node and has to record every verified transaction or contract.

 The security properties of blockchain drew the attention of cloud computing companies always looking for ways to improve security.
+The spotlight is on the Internet of Things (IOT) and it is for many reasons:

 - IOT already runs on an infrastructure similar to blockchains.
 It is a network of connected devices and things, that can become blockchain nodes.